30, January, 2018 Friends of ANCHOR project funding 2018

 Lindsey is a lecturer in Nutrition at the School of Pharmacy and Life Sciences.
 Key research interests include the use of dietary assessment methods in epidemiological studies and systematic literature reviews.

-Dr Matthews is a lecturer in Pharmaceutics at the School of Pharmacy and Life Sciences, and an IHWR member.
+Dr Matthews is a lecturer in Pharmaceutics at the School of Pharmacy and Life Sciences.
 His key research interests lie in drug delivery and formulation science, polymer science and its application in the pharmaceutical industry and wound healing.

 Barbara is a lecturer at the School of Pharmacy and Life Sciences.
 Her current research focuses on the development of an eye model for analysis of corneal drug transport and problem-based learning.